zbcevik/CSV_to_Dataverse_JSON_citation/README.md

 ## Quick Start: Step by Step

 ### Step 1: Prepare Your CSV File
-Create a CSV (Excel) file with your dataset information.
+Create a CSV file with your dataset information.
 See examples below in the **CSV Format** section.

 ### Step 2: Run One of These Commands